Harttiella lucifer

-Harttiella lucifer is a species of catfish in the family Loricariidae.
-It is native to South America, where it occurs in the vicinity of Lucifer Massif and Galbao Massif in central French Guiana.
-The species reaches 4.3 cm (1.7 inches) in standard length.
+Harttiella lucifer is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armored catfishes, and the subfamily Loricariinae, the mailed catfishes.
+This catfish occurs in the vicinity of Lucifer Massif and Galbao Massif in central French Guiana.
+This species reaches a standard length of 4.3 cm.
 It is known to occur alongside the species Anablepsoides igneus and members of the genus Ituglanis.
 The species was described in 2012 as part of a taxonomic review of members of the loricariid tribe Harttiini native to the Guianas.